liquidg3/liquidfire-forms/README.md

 - **method**: 'GET'|'POST' defaults to GET

 ## Form schema options
-By passing a "form" block in your schema's properties, you can customize a few aspects of the form.
+By passing a `form` block in your schema's properties, you can customize a few aspects of the form.

 ```json
 properties: {